 This is the most common approach is to add up all the special damages and multiply those by a number between 1.5 on the low end, and 4 or 5 on the high end.
 This second number is known as the multiplier and depends on all the factors related to your case, such as the seriousness of your injuries, prospects for a quick and complete recovery, the impact of your injuries on your day-to-day life, and whether or not the other party was clearly at fault.

-If you or a loved one have been injured due to someone else’s negligence, speak to a San Antonio personal injury attorney to review your legal options.
+If you or a loved one have been injured due to someone else’s negligence, speak to our experienced injury lawyers in San Antonio to review your legal options.